Brief Information About Jamini Roy:

 With its dry red-green soil will grow, Bankura one’s gave birth to flourishing folk culture.
 The legacy may have dried up but is far from dead.
 These temples that are built still maintain examples of the Terracotta art of the region.
-Behind much of the simplicity of Jamini Roy’s skill lies in the heritage of his house.
+Behind much of the simplicity in paintings of Jamini Roy lies in the heritage of his house.
 His culture of a home in Bankura, where he had been born in the middle of April 1887.

 In Beliatore Village, it was those village craftsmen who aroused in young Jamini his initial interest in design and form.

 Jamini Roy Paintings:

 Birth of Jamini Roy:

 Jamini Roy was born in year 1887 in Belliatore villiage of Bankura district in state of West Bengal.

 Father of Jamini Roy- Ramtaran Roy: